-Mary Jane “MJ” Warfield is an arts management professional, based in Alice Springs.
+Mary Jane “MJ” Warfield is an arts management professional, based in Mparntwe (Alice Springs).

-MJ went on to work as a freelance creative producer and festival director in the Upper Yarra region in Victoria, producing Summer School of the Arts for Yarra Valley Arts, large scale community dance works and celebrations, an education program with Yering Station Sculpture exhibition and directed Warburton Harmony Festival in 2012.
+MJ went on to work as a freelance creative producer and festival director in the Upper Yarra region in Victoria, producing Summer School of the Arts for Yarra Valley Arts, large-scale community dance works and celebrations, an education program with Yerring Station Sculpture exhibition and directed Warburton Harmony Festival in 2012.
 She was also brought on as a consultant by Yarra Ranges Council for the venue operations of their newly refurbished Healesville Memo Hall.

 A road trip in 2013 saw MJ take a detour to Alice Springs to take on the role of Production Manager for Alice Desert Festival.
 Alice Springs very quickly became home and MJ spent the following two years as Manager of Alice Desert Festival with Red Hot Arts.